Join us in prayer: 10-18 March 2026

 ‘Joseph got up and took the child and his mother and left that night for Egypt’ Matthew 2:14

-St Joseph, help us to be examples and witnesses of the Good News of God’s love for us wherever we may go.
+St Joseph, help us to be examples and witnesses of God’s love for us wherever we may go.

 Joseph – the Caring, Loving Father